tirish/steam-shortcut-editor/README.md

 ## Data Contract - Shortcut Object

-To add new shortcuts, stringify an object that looks like:
+To add new shortcuts, write an object that looks like:
 ```javascript
 {
   "shortcuts": [